Tommy Egan: Season 1

 Tasha St. Patrick pinned the murder of James on Tommy to protect her son, thus making it a priority of the feds to arrest him.

-Tasha went to see Monet Tejada (Mary J. Blige) in a warehouse to buy her son Tariq (Michael Rainey Jr.) out of the game completely, when they were busy discussing there was a shoot out at the warehouse, after the cost was clear, Tasha looked out the and saw a blue Mustang which is Tommy's signature car.
+Tasha went to see Monet Tejada (Mary J. Blige) at her bar to buy her son Tariq (Michael Rainey Jr.) out of the game completely, when they were busy discussing there was a shootout outside the bar, after the coast was clear, Tasha looked out the window and saw a blue Mustang which is Tommy's signature car.
 Tasha realized Tommy has returned and is after her for wrongfully framing him.

 Later that night Tariq went to see Tommy to negotiate a peace treaty but Tommy was so fixated on killing Tasha for the murder of his late girlfriend, Lakeisha Grant (Lala Anthony), pinning the murder of Ghost (Omari Hardwick) on him, and for ratting on his organization and his whole operation to the feds.
 He has also cut ties with Tariq by stating they stopped being family when he killed Ghost.

-Tommy stole his mother's BMW and followed Tasha with no knowledge that the federal agents led by Copper Saxe (Shane Johnson) were watching his every move.
-After a lengthy chase, he supposedly drove into a petrol filling station and his car exploded.
+Tommy stole his mother's BMW and followed Tasha with no knowledge that the federal agents led by Cooper Saxe (Shane Johnson) were watching his every move.
+After a lengthy chase, he supposedly drove into a gas station and his car exploded.